shoudaoren2025/UxPlay/README.md

 ### **Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where ALL user issues should be posted, and latest versions can be found).**

+-   **NEW on github**: Support for **service discovery using a Bluetooth LE "beacon"** (as an alternative to Bonjour/Rendezvous DNS-SD service discovery).
+The user must set up a Bluetooth LE "beacon", (a USB 4.0 or later "dongle" can be used).
+See instructions below.
+The beacon runs independently of UxPlay and regularly broadcasts a Bluetooth LE ("Low Energy") 47 byte packet informing nearby iOS/macOS devices of the local IPv4 network address of the UxPlay server, which they can use to contact it on TCP port 7000.
+    Instructions for manually setting up such a beacon in Linux are [given below](#bluetooth-le-beacon-setup).
+    __It is hoped that users will submit Pull Requests contributing scripts for automating beacon setup on all platforms.
+    (Python may be an appropriate language choice)__

 -   **NEW on github**: (for Linux/*BSD Desktop Environments using D-Bus).
 New option `-scrsv <n>` provides screensaver inhibition (e.g., to prevent screensaver function while watching mirrored videos without keyboard or mouse activity): n = 0 (off) n=1 (on during video activity) n=2 (always on while UxPlay is running).